BiteMe a Cooking Newsletter for Foodies Everywhere!

 I have compiled a “Thanksgiving” notebook that

-contains detailed information from each year we have been fortunate enough to host the holiday for my family.
+contains detailed information from each year we have been

 (This information is also in my computer.)
 The notebook